joelkoz/QwicktracePCB/README.md

 quickly drill the holes needed by through hole components on boards processed with the Exposure table.
 It can also mill an entire PCB on blank copper boards using special ingraving bits.
 This is handy if your board is simple enough as to not need the better resolution of the exposure table, or if you are on a budget and would prefer not to spend the extra money on photosensitive boards.
 Finally, the Qwickmill can be used to cut board stock down to smaller sizes.

+4. The QwickEtch Etching tank is a small container that can be used to quickly etch boards exposed with the Exposure table using a minimal mount of equipment.
+While any type of container can be used, the QwickEtch tank has an air pump powered agitator in in, removing the need for you to manually rock the etching tank.

 The software on the Pro Controller (source code found on this repo) handles the more challenging aspects of making a PCB, such as aligning the drilling with the traces made on the exposure table, or positioning the opposite side of a board on a double sided PCB.

+While the above hardware components make for a convenient set of tools, many Makers already have existing equipment they'd like to use in place of a QwickFab component.
+You are free to mix and match any or all of the components that you wish.
+You could in theory build NONE of the hardware components and simply run the Qwicktrace software on an old laptop or pre-existing Raspberry Pi build.
+The Qwickmill is built upon the open source standard Grbl controller.
+If you already own a CNC machines that uses Grbl, you can use that instead.
+It is easy to create a cable that connects from the Pro Controller to any CNC machine, such a 3018 or 1610.
+If you are on a budget, you can sometimes source a kit for one of these machines for less money than the individual parts for building the Qwickmill.